 Soft serve ice cream

-Lots of restaurant buffets aim to satisfy hungry families, and a common crowd pleaser is the soft-serve ice cream machine.
+Lots of restaurant buffets aim to satisfy hungry families, and a common crowd-pleaser is the soft-serve ice cream machine.
 The problem is that for kids (and, let’s be honest, some grown-ups), it can become the whole meal, Mussatto says.
 “All-you-can-eat ice cream is too easy and tempting, resulting in lots of excess calories, fat, and sugar,” she says.
 Instead?
 Look for a buffet that offers frozen yogurt or, even better, Greek yogurt, she says.
 Skip the candy toppings in favor of fresh fruit and a sprinkling of chopped nuts.
-These are 13 weight loss products nutritionists never buy—and neither should you.
+(These are the best and the worst ice cream toppings.)

 Breakfast buffets aren’t complete without a giant vat of rubbery scrambled eggs.
-These may be a good source of protein, but be cautious, says Karen Z. Berg, a registered dietitian at The Cancer Institute at St Francis Hospital.
+These may be a good source of protein, but be cautious, says Karen Z. Berg, RD at The Cancer Institute at St. Francis Hospital in Roslyn, New York.
 “For starters, these eggs are not usually made with fresh eggs and may contain fillers,” she says.
 “In addition, most places don’t keep them at warm enough temperature—eggs should be kept above 140 degrees—and that can be unsafe.”
 A healthier and safer option is the omelet bar as the eggs are cooked to order, and you can add veggies, she says.
 (Making eggs at home?
 Try these easy egg recipes.)

 Salad bars are full of bowls of random toppings, often including shredded cheese, cottage cheese, and yogurt.
 While these can make good additions to greens, they’re often not served properly, making them unappetizing and potentially bacteria-filled, Berg says.
 “The bottom of the bowl may be on ice but the food closer to the top isn’t.
 And let’s be honest, these items are not usually being turned over quickly,” she explains.
 Instead, she says, look for individually packaged yogurt cups, string cheeses, and other sealed foods.
-Read on to find out 50 more things that nutritionists never eat.
+(Read on to find out the foods nutritionists avoid.)